 Why Southern Dandenongs Landcare Group?

-The Dandenong Ranges National Park is the source of many creeks which run into the Yarra River, Hobson's Bay and Western Port Bay.
-Selby has the headwaters of creeks which discharge into the Port Phillip and Westernport catchments.
-Monbulk Creek has headwaters in the DRNP, private property and on Black Hill, Selby.
+The Dandenong Ranges National Park is the source of many creeks which run into the Yarra River, Port Philip Bay and Westernport Bay.
+Selby has the headwaters of creeks which discharge into the Port Phillip and Westernport Bays.
+Monbulk Creek has headwaters in the DRNP, on private property and on Black Hill, Selby.
 Monbulk Creek becomes Dandenong Creek, emptying into the Edithvale/Seaford wetlands and continuing via the Patterson River, entering Port Philip Bay at Mordialloc.
 Muddy Creek, a tributary of Cardinia Creek, also has headwaters on Black Hill in Selby.
-Monbulk Creek catchment is home to metropolitan Melbourne's largest platypus population, now considered threatened.
+Monbulk Creek catchment is home to a threatened platypus population.
 Cardinia Creek also has a platypus population so how we care for our local catchments on public and private land in the southern Dandenongs is critical to waterway and platypus health.

 What do Landcarers actually do?